MicrosoftDocs/dynamics-365-project-operations/articles/psa/submit-resource-request.md

 ---
-title: Submit a resource request
+title: Submitting a resource request
 description: This topic provides information about submitting a request for a project resource.
 manager: kfend
 ms.service: dynamics-365-customerservice